*Denotes all official student organizations recognized, and therefore funded by, Earlham Student Government.

 Earlham's Equestrian Center offers three main programs for students, faculty, staff and the community: (1) Riding lessons are offered each semester; (2) The Riding Assistant's program is designed to train students to become instructors.
 Upon completion of the program, if the instructor teaches each semester, horse use is free.
 (3) The Equestrian Team participates in approximately 10 weekend shows each academic year, primarily in Indiana and Illinois.

-We strive to educate and expose students to varying ethnic cultures and societies, and encourage students to explore and seek these cultures.
-Serving as a liaison between international and American students at Earlham, we also understand the importance of learning through others’ international experiences.
+The International Student Coalition strives to educate and expose students to varying ethnic cultures and societies, and encourage students to explore and seek these cultures.
+Serving as a liaison between international and American students at Earlham, this organization also understands the importance of learning through others’ international experiences.

 Jewish Student Union (JSU)*